Flextime: Millennials

-"Millennial" is the name most commonly used to describe those born between 1980 and 2000.
+"Millennial" is the name most commonly used to describe those born between 1981 and 1996.
 As the right to request for flexible working is extended to all by law, many benefits are expected to rise.
-With Millennials becoming the interest of many organisations, flexible working seems to attract them.
+With Millennials becoming the interest of many organizations, flexible working attracts them.
 As ethnic diversity and high level of education are their main characteristics, it is seen that Millennials are more likely to change their jobs more than the previous generation for economic reasons.
 Additionally, due to the delay in the retirement of baby boomers' generation, gaps in workforce were created, waiting for the Millennial generation to fill them.

 Advantages and criticisms

 Flexible working is a pattern of working arrangements that enable employees to decide the time, duration, and location of their work.
 Flexible working patterns have gained the interest of both academics and industrial practitioners for some time, with implementation into law in certain countries as far back as 1930, but also in recent years.
-Existing literature highlights the fundamental importance of flexible working to both academics and organizations as a means of establishing a good work–life balance for employees; work–life balance for employees is theorized to increase employee efficiency, which in turns leads to increase in productivity of the organisation.
+Existing literature highlights the fundamental importance of flexible working to both academics and organizations as a means of establishing a good work–life balance for employees.
+Work–life balance for employees is theorized to increase employee efficiency, which in turns leads to increase in productivity of the organization.
 This would also be suggested from research on the decreasing returns of working hours.

-Academic literature has identified benefits of flexible working patterns to employees including life satisfaction, better wellbeing, a good work–life balance, and health benefits but some researchers argue that although there are such benefits, there are some negative effect such as work intensity, job insecurity associated with flexible working arrangement.
-Research works such as Evans et al., (2000) also highlight that flexible working pattern may not be applicable to all occupational fields, the authors also heighted the medical profession as one of such fields.
+Academic literature has identified benefits of flexible working patterns to employees including life satisfaction, better wellbeing, a good work–life balance, and health benefits but some researchers argue that although there are such benefits, there are some negative effects such as work intensities, job insecurities associated with the flexible working arrangement.
+Research works such as Evans et al., (2000) also highlight that flexible working pattern may not be applicable to all occupational fields, the authors also highlighted medical professions (doctor, pharmacist, nurse, etc.) as one of such fields.
 A further critique is that some patterns of work deemed "flexible" such as a compressed work week may be put forward by the employer, rather than suiting the individual employee, and thus may not capture the same benefits as employee-chosen flexible working.